nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

 // Using bitwise OR to set the nth bit from LSB int result = number | (1 << n);
 ```

-the program sets the 2nd bit (0-based index) from the least significant bit (LSB) of the number 10.
+sets the 2nd bit (0-based index) from the least significant bit (LSB) of the number 10.
-The 1 << n expression creates a mask with only the nth bit set, and then the bitwise OR operation combines
+- The `1 << n` expression creates a mask with only the nth bit set,
-this mask with the original number, setting the specified bit.
-The output will show the binary representation of both the original number and the result after setting the nth bit from LSB.
+- the bitwise OR operation combines this mask with the original number, setting the specified n<sup>th</sup> bit.

 ### **XOR Trick(Cancels each other Or Adding Without Carrying)**
+- XOR is essentially an addition operation without carrying over to the next bit
-- Same variables cancels the effect(**Ex**clude) of each other if the bitwise XOR is used.
+- Same variables cancels the effect.
-- If 2 similar things are XOR'd, returns `0|False`.
-XORing **two identical numbers results in 0**. `8^8 = 0`
+- If 2 similar objects are XOR'd, it returns `0|False`.
+  - XORing **two identical numbers results in 0**. `8^8 = 0`
-- while XORing any number with 0 results in the same number.
+- XORing any number with 0 results in the same number.`a^0 = a`
-- XORing two integers gives **the sum without carry**. used in bitwise addition
+- XORing two integers gives **the sum without carry**.
-- This is because XOR is essentially an addition operation without carrying over to the next bit.
+  - trick used in bitwise addition
 - **Mnemonic** : **Ex**clude **OR** -> OR is Addition, thus XOR is `Adding Without Carrying`
 ```java
 // Use of XOR (both flags are boolean) and Exactly one is True